 The major focus was on the development of a specific methodology for spatial planning at sea with emphasis on interdisciplinary and public participation.
 In the course of the project, two workshops were organised – one involved international experts and another dealt with stakeholders that are directly involved as actors in the process (both policymakers and the public).

 The report is available online and provides a general description of the study area, six scenarios and a vision for the sea.
 The book is very rich in easy to read maps and visuals.
 Report available at: http://www.belspo.be/belspo/organisation/publ/pub_ostc/MA/GaufreZVR_en.pdf

 The project focussed on the Belgian area of the North Sea and however, information will also be relevant to other North Sea countries.

 Prof. dr. Frank Maes

-Head of the Department of European, Public and International Law (EPIL)
+Faculty of Law, Ghent University, Department of European, Public and International Law (EPIL) - Maritime Institute

 University of Gent